tews-code/operating-system-in-1000-lines/website/en/06-address and spinlock.md

 }
 ```

 The spinlock allows us to avoid using `static mut` global variables.
-Instead, we wrap shared global variables in our `SpinLock`, which has an atomic boolean that indicates whether the it is locked, and an UnsafeCell for interior mutability.
+Instead, we wrap shared global variables in our `SpinLock`, which has an atomic `AtomicBool` that indicates whether the it is locked, and an `UnsafeCell` for interior mutability.

 To lock the spinlock, we set the boolean to `true` with _load_/_Acquire_ memory ordering, and unlock using _store_/_Release_ ordering.
 This creates a _happens_ _before_ relationship between taking a new lock and the previous lock.

 To make sure we are exclusively changing the locked value, we use a "guard" which holds the spinlock, and which we can only get by successfully locking.

-Working with the guard directly is awkward, so we implement the `Deref` and `DerefMut` traits, which will perform an automatic deferencing, allowing us to treat the guard as if it were the lock.
+Working with the guard directly means awkwardly dereferencing to get the lock, so we implement the `Deref` and `DerefMut` traits on it (which will perform an automatic deferencing), allowing us to treat the guard as if it were the lock.

 We also implement `Drop` on the guard to unlock the lock.
 That avoids us having to explicitly drop the lock (although we can do so if we want to using `drop(lock_name)`.